The Politics of Sexual Desire

 In the era of “born this way” rhetoric, the suggestion that people question what they want sexually can, understandably, feel oppressive and abusive.
 And yet, a lot of pain, harm and dissatisfaction emanates from the way that our culture practices sexual and amorous relationships, and these practices are oppressive and abusive in their own right.
 What’s more, they certainly don’t need to be!

-This position runs headlong into the consent-oriented worldview of mainstream, sex-positive liberal feminists and their allies, who place sovereignty in people’s—and especially women’s—sexual choices.
+This position runs headlong into the consent-oriented worldview of mainstream, sex-positive liberal feminists and their allies, who are reluctant to politicize people’s—and especially women’s—sexual choices.
 To them, the incel grievance is nothing but an expression of male entitlement to women’s bodies—women who owe them less than nothing.
 Nothing could be more anathema to the consent-oriented ethos of sex-positive feminism than a “redistribution of sex”—and the questioning of one’s desires is deemed to be an insidious step in that direction.
 Who one chooses to have consensual sex with, in this view, is a matter of personal choice, not political economy.

-Yet, Srinivasan reminds, the personal is political, and reminds her readers that “It used to be . . . that if you wanted a political critique of desire, feminism was where you would turn”—a tendency that has been largely abandoned by sex-positive feminism in the twenty-first century.
-In their haste to liberate women from the burden of puritanical sexual norms, sex-positive feminism has strayed away from the more cautious insistence of radical feminists such as Catharine MacKinnon, who insisted that under asymmetrical power dynamics, women could never fully consent to heterosexual sex, because the circumstances in which they made their decisions were never truly free of coercion. {#}
+Yet, Srinivasan reminds, the personal is political.
+“It used to be,” she argues, “that if you wanted a political critique of desire, feminism was where you would turn”—a tendency that has been largely abandoned by sex-positive feminism in the twenty-first century.
+In their haste to liberate women from the burden of puritanical sexual norms, sex-positive feminism has strayed away from the more cautious insistence of radical feminists such as Catharine MacKinnon, who insisted that under asymmetrical power dynamics, women could never fully consent to heterosexual sex, because the circumstances in which they made their decisions were never truly free of coercion.

 Srinivasan points to the “convergence . . . between sex positivity and liberalism in their shared reluctance to interrogate the formation of our desires.”
 The result has been major progress in the realm of freeing some people sexually, but it has come at a cost.
 “When we see consent as the sole constraint on OK sex,” she explains, “we are pushed towards a naturalisation of sexual preference in which the rape fantasy becomes a primordial rather than a political fact.
 But not only the rape fantasy.
 Consider the supreme fuckability of ‘hot blonde sluts’ and East Asian women, the comparative unfuckability of black women and Asian men, the fetishisation and fear of black male sexuality, the sexual disgust expressed towards disabled, trans and fat bodies.
 These too are political facts, which a truly intersectional feminism should demand that we take seriously.
 But the sex-positive gaze . . . threatens to neutralise these facts, treating them as pre-political givens.
 In other words, the sex-positive gaze risks covering not only for misogyny, but for racism, ableism, transphobia, and every other oppressive system that makes its way into the bedroom through the seemingly innocuous mechanism of ‘personal preference’.”